 For families with children both young and old, it is wise to use summer vacation as a stepping stone for your older children to test their responsibilities as the older sibling by letting them watch the younger kids while you are at work.
 This will help save you money but also give your children more opportunities to grow closer.
 Prepare activities they can do together during the day like drawing and coloring, playing board games, or watching movies and tv shows together.
 Most devices and services have parental controls to ensure your kids are watching wholesome entertainment.
 Companies like Pure Flix provide a library of clean and wholesome content without the need for a filter so you can be sure that what they are watching while you are not there is safe.

-Every employer is different with what they offer for work arrangements and some may be more flexible than others, but one thing that you and your spouse can do together is try to utilize your scheduling options or vacation time wisely.
+Every employer is different with what they offer for work arrangements and some may be more flexible than others, but one thing that you and your spouse can do together is trying to utilize your scheduling options or vacation time wisely.
 Whether that is trading off days so that one of you will be home while the other is at work or if it is trading off weeks of vacation time as a smart financial move, there are many ways to manage your time so that your children can enjoy quality time with you and your spouse.
 It begins by communicating with your employer and finding out what options are available to you and then deciding with your spouse what makes the most sense for your family’s needs.

 It is also important to remember that if you choose to move around your vacation time to make a summer arrangement to your families needs, you don’t forego the important opportunity to have a family vacation or even staycation at home together.
 Pooling your vacation time to use together for a family getaway is a great way to enjoy the summer and create great family memories.
 It may even turn into a yearly tradition that you all can look forward to!